janosgyerik/articles/hacking-contest-lessons/level4.md

 Program received signal SIGSEGV, Segmentation fault.
 0x706f6e6d in ?? ()
 ```
-That looks like somewhere in the middle of our `abcd...xyz` sequence.
+That looks like somewhere in the middle of our `abc...` sequence.
-To find the exact position,
-let's check the ASCII codes of these letters:
+We can find the exact position by the ASCII codes of these letters:
 ```
 $ echo abcdefghijklmnopqrstuvwxyz | hexdump -C
 00000000  61 62 63 64 65 66 67 68  69 6a 6b 6c 6d 6e 6f 70  |abcdefghijklmnop|